 The Churchill 5 Multi-Fuel Stove from Mendip is an Ecodesign Model with a Clean, Efficient Burn

-The new legislation concerning wood-burning stoves comes into effect this month, January 2022, so when you want to create a cosy interior with a clean, efficient burn that complies with all the new rules, the Churchill 5 from Mendip Stoves is the perfect choice.
+When you want to create a cosy interior with a clean, efficient burn that complies with all the new rules on Ecodesign 2022, the Churchill 5 from Mendip Stoves, which comes in three different configurations all at 5kW, is the perfect choice.
 The impressive curved door, which is made from cast iron, features a large viewing window and dual air control.
 This gives users even greater control over the primary and secondary air intake.
 Ideal for making a focal point in any space, the Churchill 5 can fit into an inglenook fireplace or stand alone in the room to make a lasting first impression.
 A+ rated for energy efficiency, it offers multi-fuel burning, closed combustion for better efficiency and a contemporary freestanding design that complements all decors and property styles.
-Measuring H606mm x W510mm x D380mm, it has a 5kW heat output and is suitable for smoke control areas too, making it ideal for city dwelling.
+The floor standing model measures H614mm x W505mm x D388mm and is suitable for smoke control areas too, making it ideal for city dwelling.

 With its clean-lined contemporary design, which suits both modern and traditional interiors, the stove comes with or without a log store for convenience.
 It’s also 12mm floor plate compatible and has a convection top plate.